ceribe/memory-game/README.md

 # How to run
 Instructions below are for Arch Linux, but it should work on most distributions.

-### 1. Install Opam
+### 1. Install Opam (OCaml Package Manager)
+Installing Opam will also install OCaml as a dependency so there is no need to install it separately.
 ```
 sudo pacman -S opam #Or equivalent command for your distribution
 ```
-During instalation you will be asked if you want to edit bash_profile.
-Select "yes" as it will prevent possible problems.
+During instalation you will be asked if you want to edit ~/.bash_profile.
+Select "yes".

 ### 2. Install [Bogue](https://github.com/sanette/bogue)
 ```